pablordoricaw/mountserver/README.md

 __macOS__ -> [FUSE for macOS](https://osxfuse.github.io/) required.

 ### Usage:
-1. Change the variables in psync file to the desired user, host domain and mount point.
+1. Change the variables in mount file to the desired user, host domain and mount point.

 2. Run the script as follows:

 ```
-./psync hostname
+./mount hostname
 ```